 - Email Scholarship/Fellowship Nomination Permission Form and Waiver Form to Diane Murk firstname.lastname@example.org (will be provided to applicants)

-- NOTE: Do NOT submit your online application through the Boren Slate system until after the campus committee evaluation process is complete on Jan.
-30. We will provde more information about this step later.
+- NOTE: Do NOT submit your online application through the Boren Slate system until after the campus committee evaluation process is complete.
+We will provde more information about this step later.

 - Biographical and Educational Information – Transcripts

 - Two-three (2-3) letters of recommendation to be submitted online by references

 - Language proficiency evaluation form (optional) to be submitted online by reference

 After reading this website and the official Boren website you should attend an information session.
 Info sessions can be found at http://bechtel.stanford.edu/overseas-scholarships.
 This is your first step in working with the ORC team.

 The Boren Scholarship provides funding to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad.
 Boren Scholars represent many academic fields but all are interested in studying less commonly taught languages.